-A sky-high twitter follower count, masses of Instagram oglers, and loads of Facebook likes may soon be nothing more than vanity metrics, if not already.
+A sky-high Twitter follower count, masses of Instagram oglers, and loads of Facebook likes may soon be nothing more than vanity metrics, if not already.
 The golden era for social media influencers is over, as pro marketers look to tighter circles, more intimate relationships, and higher impact.
-Those who lead micro-cultures, perhaps as small as 50 people, may be where true influence prevails.
+Those who lead micro-cultures, perhaps as small as 50 people, could be where true influence lives.

 Micro-cultures are the new social influence spaces

-“Engagement and true authentic influence is being able to say something that somebody actually cares about,” explained Amanda Goetz, Vice President of Marketing at TheKnot.com on my show.
-It seems, the bigger the following, the harder it is to truly influence a group of people, and this is why pro marketers like her are more interested in smaller groups that have tighter relationships and what she calls true influence.
+“Engagement and true authentic influence is being able to say something that somebody actually cares about,” explained Amanda Goetz.
+At the time of the interview, she was Vice President of Marketing at TheKnot.com and today is the founder of House of Wise.
+In her view, the bigger the social media following, the harder it is to truly influence a group of people.
+This is why pro marketers like her are more interested in smaller groups that have tighter relationships and what she calls true influence.

 “To me, an influencer is the person who is talking on Instagram about Bass Pro fishing.
 If they are only talking to 50 people who are passionate about fishing, and that person can get them to jump on their band-wagon…that’s true influence to me.”
 Goetz explained.
 “I want to find somebody that can authentically speak to a micro-culture that I can’t as a brand”